Grantee: About Fresh (Boston, MA)

 To provide critical support for these leaders and their organizations, the Foundation awards a four-year unrestricted general operating grant totaling $240,000 to each recipient’s organization and access to a thoughtful, close-knit support network of peers.
 In addition, each grantee organization has access to $10,000 in professional development funds to support its designated leader(s).

 Recipients are selected based on their creative vision, leadership capacity, potential for impact, and commitment to innovation and learning in one or more of the following issue areas: education, hunger & nutrition/food system, health & human services, environment.
-This grant program is focused primarily on early stage organizations located in the New England and Mid-Atlantic states.
+This grant program is focused on early-stage nonprofit organizations located in the New England and Mid-Atlantic states.
+Organizations have typically been in existence for 3 - 5 years, and have budgets of less than $1 million.
 Grantees are selected based on nominations from a diverse pool of nominators who represent the foundation, nonprofit and business sectors.
-We typically receive 70 – 80 nominations each year.
+We typically receive over 100 nominations each year.

 How to nominate